 Unlike a regular laptop, a gaming laptop could be costly to fix.

-A gaming Laptop May Not Look Very Professional
+It May Not Look Very Professional

 Finally, you may also want to consider the aesthetic aspect, especially if you’re considering taking your gaming laptop to your office.